vesoft-inc/nebula-docs/docs/manual-EN/5.appendix/vid-partition.md

 `VID`s must be unique in a graph space.
 That is, in the same graph space, vertices with the same `VID` are considered as the same vertex. `VID`s in different graph spaces are independent of each other.
 In addition, one `VID` can have multiple `TAG`s.

+When inserting data into **Nebula Graph**, vertices and edges will distribute to different partitions.
+And the partitions are located on different machines.
+If you want some certain vertices to locate on the same partition (i.e. on the same machine), you can control the generation of the `VID`s by using the following formula.

 The relation between `VID` and partition is:

 ```text